2004 (?)- 2021

 After the assessment of his behavior and his appearance, we are confident that he was acquired as a pet.

 Abu was the fourth and last macaque to join our group.
-He is the oldest of the four, so he endured more years than the other three deprived of contact with his own kind.
+He was the oldest of the four, so he endured more years than the other three deprived of contact with his own kind.
 From the first moment we met him, we realized that he was completely lacking in social skills and did not understand the dynamics of the group, the behaviors of dominance-submission or more importantly, conflict resolution.
 Often he gave the wrong signals and provoked the others to chase him, which usually resulted in a fight.

 His social life